solidjs-community/solid-primitives/primitives/createListener/README.md

-# solid-create-listener
+# @solid-primitives/event-listener

-A helpful event listener primitive.
+A helpful event listener primitive that binds window and any element supplied.

+`createEventListener` - Very basic and straightforward primitive that handles multiple elements according to a single event binding.

 ## How to use it